NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Best_Practices.md

 5. Is a Target Capture Kit uniquely defined by its Target Region Bed File?
 Not necessary.
 Sometimes, users or manufactures may want to augment an existing kit with additional probes, in order to capture more regions or simply improve the quality of existing regions.
 In the later case, the bed file stays the same, but it is now a different Target Capture Kit and should be registered separately as described in Step 3 above.

+## Clinical Data Requirements

+For the GDC to release a project there is a minimum number of clinical properties that are required.
+Minimal cross-project GDC requirements include age, gender, and diagnosis information.
+Other requirements may be added when the submitter is approved for submission to the GDC.